attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

 HTML5 SDK Server (Java Implementation)
 ===

 This guide provides instructions for creating a Web application using Java.
-At the end of this guide you will have a Java Web application that can connect to the AT&T APIs.
+At the end of this guide you will have a Java Web application that can connect to the APIs provided by AT&T.

 To simplify the deployment of the SDK using Java, we have included an embedded Jetty servlet container.
 The Java code is built using Apache Ant.